-My immediate reaction was to jump off my chair and yell, knowing that the starting hourly wage was $3.15 an hour was enough to get me very exited.
-That was a huge amount of money that year when you could get a gallon of gas for 20 cents a gallon!
+My immediate reaction was to jump off my chair and yell in total euphoria, just knowing that the starting hourly wage was $3.15 an hour was enough to get me very exited.
+That was a huge amount of money those days when you could get a gallon of gas for 20 cents a gallon!
 Heck, my folks even bought a house in the Gables for 15 thousand dollars!

 |Me and my twin |